NVIDIA/TensorRT-Model-Optimizer/examples/onnx_ptq/README.md

     --onnx_save_path=<path to save the exported ONNX model>
 ```

+> *Note: TensorRT has limited support for Convolution layers with certain precision formats.
+FP8 Convolution layers remain restricted to specific kernel sizes and channel multiples, and there are no NVFP4 convolution kernels today—NVFP4 export is effectively limited to GEMM-heavy Transformer-style models (e.g., ViT).
+Convolution-centric CNNs such as ResNet, ConvNeXt, or MobileNet will fail when exported with `quantize_mode=nvfp4|int4_awq`.*

 ### Evaluation

 If the input model is of type image classification, use the following script to evaluate it.